EASYNETY/1ta/docs/features/classes/Enrollment.md

 }
 ```

-### Enrollment Component
+### Enrolment Component

-Here's an example of an enrollment component that can be used to enrol students in a class:
+Here's an example of an enrolment component that can be used to enrol students in a class:

 ```tsx
 // features/classes/components/EnrollmentButton.tsx